Grampian Housing Association

 Moray Housing Partnership

-The Partnership is a fast growing and developing Housing Association which owns and manages over 350 properties.
-MHP provides quality affordable housing and services to meet housing need in Moray.
-Properties include a range of 1,2,3 and 4 bedroom houses and flats and some purpose built wheelchair adapted properties in various communities in the Moray Area.
+MHP independently own and manages almost 500 properties across Moray.
+Properties include a range of 1, 2, 3 and 4 bedroom houses and flats and some purpose built wheelchair adapted properties in various communities in the Moray Area.

 Hanover (Scotland) Housing Association